CSCfi/korp-frontend/doc/frontend_devel.md

 __preselectedCorpora__ - An array of corpus (internal) names or folder names.
 Given corpora and corpora in folders will be selected on load.
 To select only a subfolder write `folder.subfolder`.

+__allowNoPreselectedCorpora__ - Boolean.
+If `true`, an empty or undefined `preselectedCorpora` means that no corpora are initially selected instead of having all unprotected corpora selected.

 __newMapEnabled__ - See **Map**.

 __mapCenter__ - See **Map**.